iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 > Very good app.
 Very informative.<br> :date: __2020-12-31 23:42:39__

 > This app has helped me by notifying me if a store/shop/place is safe to enter.<br> :date: __2020-12-30 17:52:05__

-> This app is a must have I don't leave my house without it running .
-The state of Pennsylvania had done a great job creating this app<br> :date: __2020-12-30 13:21:06__

-> Good App To Use To Protect All People And Animals From The Corona Virus Disease Year 2020.<br> :date: __2020-12-29 06:05:34__